evennia/evennia/evennia/contrib/rpg/llm/README.md

 The  conversation will be echoed to everyone in the room.
 The NPC will show a thinking/pondering message if the server responds slower than 2 seconds (by default).

-## A note on running LLMs locally

-Running an LLM locally can be _very_ demanding.

-As an example, I tested this on my very beefy work laptop.
-It has 32GB or RAM, but no gpu. so i ran the example (small 128m parameter) model on cpu. it takes about 3-4 seconds to generate a (frankly very bad) response. so keep that in mind.

-On huggingface.co you can find listings of the 'best performing' language models right now.
-This changes all the time.
-The leading models require 100+ GB RAM.
-And while it's possible to run on a CPU, ideally you should have a large graphics card (GPU) with a lot of VRAM too.

-So most likely you'll have to settle on something smaller.
-Experimenting with different models and also tweaking the prompt is needed.

-Also be aware that many open-source models are intended for AI research and licensed for non-commercial use only.
-So be careful if you want to use this in a commercial game.
-No doubt there will be a lot of changes in this area over the coming years.

 ### Why not use an AI cloud service?